dbrizard/elwaspatid/docs/auto_examples/plot_1_WP2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 81-86
+GENERATED FROM PYTHON SOURCE LINES 97-107

 First bar with initial velocity
 -------------------------------
 Positive velocity: compression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+As the first bar (=stricker) impacts the second bar, a compression pulse develops in both bars.
+The stricker being shorter that the second bar, the compression pulse reaches the left end of the stricker and is reflected as traction with the same magnitude as the compression pulse: traction cancels compression and the force is null (traction can be considered as an unloading wave).

 ..
-GENERATED FROM PYTHON SOURCE LINES 86-89
+GENERATED FROM PYTHON SOURCE LINES 107-110

 .. code-block:: default